forestgrape/coronavirus/3_medical/covid19.md

 > *Fatality rate* on this page is used synonymously to [infection fatality rate](#infection-fatality-rate).

 The fatality rate depends on the definition of a SARS-CoV-2 infection and a death cause by SARS-CoV-2.
 Both are not straight forward to define:
-* SARS-CoV-2 infections and diseases are described in the chapter [Diseases and Infections](#infections-and-diseases).
-Acute [Covid-19](#covid-19) is usually diagnosed by PCR tests and past infections detecting antibodies by serology.
+* *Counting overall Cases:* SARS-CoV-2 infections and diseases are described in the section [Diseases and Infections](#infections-and-diseases).
+Acute [Covid-19](#covid-19) is usually diagnosed by PCR tests and past infections by detecting antibodies with serology.
 These methods don't agree in all cases: One can have a positive PCR test but no antibody in the blood or an antibody response in the blood without a negative PCR test in the nose (especially if measured only at a single time point) ([Diagnosis and Viral Load](../3_medical/diagnosis_and_viral_load.md)).
-* For many Covid associated deaths Covid is the main death cause.
+* *Counting Deaths:* For many Covid associated deaths Covid is the main death cause.
 But for some cases the patients have other severe illnesses and to finally single out a death cause is difficult.
 Hard to estimate is also how many life years Covid takes.

 Once agreed upon a uniform way to measure the fatality rate, the rate still varies considerably due to different populations structures (e.g. age, overall health, ...), medical systems, environmental factors and living conditions such as climate and air pollution.
+These determinants are insightful to analyse for prevention and treatment.

 > ###### Case Fatality Rate